-Companies face unprecedented disruption and uncertainty - a turbulent economic and geopolitical environment, wars in Ukraine and the Middle East, ESG commitments, talent management, and advances in AI and its regulation will continue to test the skills and experience of board members.
+Companies face unprecedented disruption and uncertainty - a turbulent economic and geopolitical environment, wars in Ukraine and the Middle East, ESG commitments, talent management and advances in AI and its regulation will continue to test the skills and experience of board members.
 Has the board reviewed board composition in line with new strategic imperatives, reviewed succession planning, and shifted the dial in relation to equality and opportunity for talented people to succeed?
-Drawing on insights from our global Board Leadership Centre community, we highlight six considerations for nomination committees' 2024 agendas.
-Though we operate in diverse regulatory systems, there is a strong commonality of themes faced by boards around the world.
+Drawing on insights from our latest survey work and interactions with boards and business leaders, we highlight seven considerations for nomination committees 2024 agendas.